Skip to content

 A top-tier litigator who has served in all three branches of the U.S. government, Steve has played a pivotal role in resolving some of the most complex and contentious issues in environmental, natural resources, and energy law in both the public and private sectors for more than 25 years.

-Steve represents clients in matters involving environmental permitting, natural resource damages, public lands, and energy disputes.
-He joined Marten following a distinguished career as an Assistant U.S. Attorney in the District of Oregon, where he successfully handled many of the district’s most consequential and controversial environmental disputes during the last two decades.
-These cases involved resources and issues ranging from timber, water quality and use, developed recreation, transportation, grazing, protected species, wetlands, and energy (encompassing production, transmission, and rate-setting) matters.
-Steve has also handled cases and been at the forefront of various initiatives addressing highly sensitive environmental issues throughout the country, with a principal focus on the Western United States.
-A native Westerner, Steve has virtually unparalleled knowledge of the unique array of legal and policy issues related to management of natural resources and public lands in the region.
+Steve represents clients in federal environmental and natural resources litigation and matters involving uses of public lands and resources, federal environmental compliance, and energy development.
+He joined Marten following a distinguished career as a litigator for the U.S. Justice Department, where he successfully handled many of the most consequential and controversial environmental disputes in the West over the past several decades.
+These cases involve resources and issues ranging from timber, mining, water quality and use, developed recreation, transportation, grazing, listed species, wetlands, and energy (encompassing production, transmission, and rate-setting) matters.
+Steve has served as lead litigation counsel in literally hundreds of federal cases at both the appellate and district court levels, and has been at the forefront of multiple key initiatives involving extremely sensitive environmental issues.

-• Represented home builders in challenge to the U.S. Fish & Wildlife Service’s approval of the San Diego Multi-Species Conservation Program Habitat Conservation Plan under Endangered Species Act, authorizing incidental take of listed species within 900-square-mile area in San Diego County.
-See Southwest Ctr. for Biological Diversity v.
-Berg, 268 F.3d 810 (9th Cir.
-2001).
+• Represented home builders in challenge to the U.S. Fish & Wildlife Service’s approval of the San Diego Multi-Species Conservation Program Habitat Conservation Plan under the ESA, authorizing incidental take of listed species within 900-square-mile area in San Diego County.

 • J.D., Stanford Law School